ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

                 stringify_list])
 ```

-but impossible in Elm[^het-list].
+but impossible in Elm.
 You can *sort of* get the same effect by creating a type with many constructors

 ```elm
 type HeteroType = HTInt Int